Whats munching on my best Dress

 What about the rugs and carpets?

 DIY insecticides can be brought from shops or online to treat the areas.
-Ensure the affected carpets are thoroughly treated and rugs must be treated both sides!
+Ensure the affected carpets are thoroughly treated and rugs must be treated both size!
 We would always recommend calling a fully insured specialist pest control company like PestGone to fumigate the entire property and take the stress and back breaking away from yourselves.

 Vet your vintage